McGregor Boulevard: County Road 867A

+Del Prado Boulevard was known as Harney Point Road prior to 1965.
 Since being turned over to the county in the early 1980s, Del Prado Boulevard has been extended north beyond Pine Island Road into North Fort Myers.
 North of Pine Island Road, addresses on Del Prado Boulevard have the attached "North" suffix to the name of the road; south of Pine Island Road uses "South."
 From Pine Island Road, Del Prado Boulevard continues as a city street, though the city of Cape Coral maintains the CR 867A designation.
 It intersects Diplomat Parkway and the Kismet Parkway, before intersecting with US 41 (Tamiami Trail) at the northern Cape Coral city limits.
 The extension into North Fort Myers was built in the 1990s.

 From US 41, Del Prado Boulevard continues east as a rural county road along the northern edge of North Fort Myers.
 Just past the Prairie Pines Preserve, it briefly becomes Mellow Drive before it terminates at Slater Road.
 Future plans call for Del Prado Boulevard to be extended north from Mellow Drive in North Fort Myers around the Prairie Pines Preserve to Interstate 75 with a new interchange near the Lee-Charlotte County border.
-At the southern end, Lee County has also extended the CR 867A designation to include College Parkway toward US 41 near Villas.